QR Codes: What Are They and How to Generate One

 Create interactive ad campaigns

-In addition to keeping customers safe, QR codes can assist with marketing efforts.
-For example, adding a custom QR code to print campaigns can help further their effectiveness by giving consumers access to additional information, such as videos or a map to the retailer’s location.
+In addition to contactless payments and ordering, QR codes can assist with marketing efforts.
+For example, adding a custom QR code to print campaigns can help further their effectiveness by giving consumers access to additional information, such as videos or a map of the retailer’s location.

 Enhance the customer experience

 QR codes can also improve a shopper’s in-store experience.
-According to the Deloitte Mobile Consumer Survey 2018, 90% of Australians now own a smartphone and there’s no doubt that a large number of these take their phones shopping with them.
-By placing QR codes on a product or shelf, customers can access additional information about the item, see it in use, or view a slideshow of colour or design choices.
+According to the Deloitte Mobile Nation 2019 Report, nine out of ten Australians now own a smartphone, and there’s no doubt many of them take their phones shopping with them.

 Grow your email list